joelhawksley/identity/components/slides.md

 end
 ```

-^ First, we'll need to update our monkey patch to pass the arguments through to our component.
+^ to pass the arguments through to our component's initializer.

 ---